2013 Stadium Super Trucks

-The 2013 Stadium Super Trucks Series was the inaugural season of Stadium Super Trucks competition.
+The 2013 Stadium Super Trucks were the inaugural season of Stadium Super Trucks competition.
 The series marked the revival of off-road racing in stadiums, originally created by Mickey Thompson, and reintroduced by former NASCAR driver Robby Gordon.
 The trucks were one of four classes available, along with Bigfoot Monster Trucks, Super Trophy Karts, and Super Buggys.

 The champion was awarded the Mickey Thompson Championship Trophy.
 Gordon won the championship by seven points over Rob MacCachren.